Ouxsoft/LHTML/docs/README.md

 February 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 (LHTML5) is a powerful and flexible way to build dynamic HTML5 web pages.
-LHTML5 has been adapted, over the subsequent years, to describe a standard for web server to build HTML5 documents that are customized for website stakeholders, including the following audiences:
+Living Hypertext Markup Language 5 (LHTML5) was adapted, over the subsequent years, to describe a standard for web servers to store and build flexible dynamic HTML5 documents.
+HTML is a standard for describing content for the web browser.
+LHTML is a standard for communicating pages between all web stakeholder.
+The language is intentionally considerate communication between:

  + Backend developer;
  + Template designers;